matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

   c2node1 --> c2node1sequencer
   c2node2 --> c2node2sequencer
   c2node3 --> c2node3sequencer
+  c1node1sequencer --> c1node1sender
+  c1node2sequencer --> c1node2sender
+  c1node1sequencer --> c1node1coordinator
+  c1node2sequencer --> c1node2coordinator
+  c2node1sequencer --> c2node1sender
+  c2node1sequencer --> c2node1coordinator
+  c2node2sequencer --> c2node2sender
+  c2node2sequencer --> c2node2coordinator
+  c2node3sequencer --> c2node3sender
+  c2node3sequencer --> c2node3coordinator
-  style c2node2sequencer fill:#eeeeee,stroke:#bbbbbb
+  style c2node2coordinator fill:#eeeeee,stroke:#bbbbbb
-  style c2node3sequencer fill:#eeeeee,stroke:#bbbbbb
+  style c2node3coordinator fill:#eeeeee,stroke:#bbbbbb
 ```

+The coordination role varies depending on the type of domain.
+In some cases there are specific nodes in the network who coordinate all activity relating to a private transaction (e.g. Noto).
+In other cases the only node who can coordinate transactions is the originator of the transaction (e.g. Zeto).

-For every private contract a node participates in, the node may take one of 3 roles:
+Therefore, for every private contract a node participates in, the node may take one of 3 roles:

 1. Always acts as coordinator for its own transactions relating to the contract, for example when participating in a Zeto token contract.
 2. Never acts as a coordinator for the private contract, for example when particpating in a Noto token but never acting as the notiary for the token